Koverse/documentation/docs/source/intro.rst

 •	Tracks the analytic lineage of all data in the system.

 •	Integrates with existing access control systems via LDAP, Kerberos and AD.

+With all of these features integrated, the Koverse Data Lake eliminates the complexity and dramatically reduces the time to put big data into production.
+Not only can you execute faster with your first use case, but the follow on use cases are even faster and more useful because analytics and data can be securely reused.
+Resulting in eventually, the incremental cost for additional data and applications become negligible.